What is Product Adoption & How Do You Measure It Properly?

 Product adoption is the process by which people learn about your product or app and start using it to accomplish their goals.
 Product adoption is usually distinguished from acquisition—while acquisition is about bringing people to your site, adoption is all about turning those visitors into users.

-- How the speed of adoption impacts your retention rate
+How does the speed of adoption impact your retention rate?

-You won’t be able to improve the adoption rate of your product—or its individual features—without fully understanding these underlying elements of product adoption.
-To break down the many behaviors that drive adoption and measure them properly, you’ll need to invest in a tech stack that can track user behavior, pipe that data to other systems, and empower your product team to build and test meaningful improvements to your products.
+Note that to measure product adoption metrics properly, you likely need a tech stack that can track user behavior, unite qualitative data with quantitative data, then pipe that data to your supporting systems.
 This stack should include a product analytics solution that makes it possible to understand exactly which behaviors correlate with adoption.

 The elements of product adoption success metrics

 What exactly counts as adoption anyway?
 While the definition is simple—doing something your website or app was designed to help them do—figuring this out can be tricky!

 The “adoption event” should be the action in your product that best indicates a new customer is getting value from the product.
 For example, pageviews make a poor choice.
 While they are easy to track and simple to measure, they rarely indicate the value anyone is receiving.

 Conversion rate from signup to first key action taken

 Time to value (TTV), or the time it takes to reach a major activation event

 Whether users complete an user onboarding flow or tutorial